 Direction

-From the castle forecourt, a small forest path leads down the slope to the left to the street "Am Schlossberg".
-Go left downhill and past the Forsthaus cultural centre to the Altmühltal-Panoramaweg.
-Turn left along the path to Treuchtlingen town centre.
-At the town hall, turn right and walk ahead to the Altmühl.
-A short walk along the river leads you to the Altmühltherme spa.
+From the castle forecourt, a small forest path leads left down the slope to the road "Am Schlossberg".
+Go left downhill and past the Forsthaus cultural centre to the Altmühltal panorama trail.
+Continue left to the centre of Treuchtlingen.
+Turn right at the town hall and continue to the Altmühl.
+A short walk along the river takes you to the Altmühl thermal baths.

-Do your feet hurt at the end of your hike, your back, your knees?
-Do you feel like enjoying and relaxing at the end of the day?
-The 18,000-year-old healing water in the Altmühltherme soothes complaints related to the musculoskeletal system and has a vitalising effect.
-It bubbles out of the state-recognised, certified healing springs at a pleasantly warm temperature into the pools of the Altmühltherme and supplies you with vital minerals and trace elements.
+Do your feet, back or knees ache at the end of your walk?
+Do you feel like enjoying yourself and relaxing at the end of the day?
+The 18,000-year-old healing water in the Altmühltherme spa alleviates complaints related to the musculoskeletal system and has a vitalising effect.
+It gushes from the state-recognised, certified healing springs at a pleasantly warm temperature into the pools of the Altmühltherme and provides you with vital minerals and trace elements.

-From the spa, it's not far back to the station.
-Just walk along Bürgermeister-Döbler-Allee, cross the Altmühl bridge one last time and keep going straight ahead.
+It's not far from the thermal baths back to the railway station.
+Simply walk along Bürgermeister-Döbler-Allee, cross the Altmühl bridge one last time and keep going straight ahead.